-Damage from mid-October flooding in Thailand has had a ripple effect through the tech industry, as hard drive manufacturers Western Digital Corp. and Seagate Technology LLC experience supply
+Damage from mid-October flooding in Thailand has had a ripple effect through the tech industry, as hard drive manufacturers Western Digital Corp. and Seagate Technology LLC experience supply chain shortages, problems with logistics and damage to manufacturing equipment.

 The area affected is responsible for meeting nearly 70% of the world’s demand for hard drives, and analysts predict that it will be largely out of commission for two months.
 The hard drive shortage is expected to last into Q1 of 2012, and channel sales are being affected.